Orthogonal calibration via posterior projections with applications to the Schwarzschild model: Orthogonal calibration via posterior projection

-Although the modified covariance kernel seemingly resolves idenitifiability issue of $\theta$, it hinges on the assumption that the user chooses to model $b_{\theta}(x)$ with a Gaussian process.
+where $\Sigma_F^{q \times q}$ is the error covariance matrix and $b_\theta(x) = (b_{\theta, 1}(x), \ldots, b_{\theta, q}(x))$.
+Here, $b_{\theta, k}$ is the bias of the computer model for the $k$-th process $y_{R, k}(\cdot)$, $k = 1, \ldots, q$. } As mentioned earlier, the modified covariance kernel by \cite{plumlee2017bayesian} seemingly resolves idenitifiability issue of $\theta$ for $q=1$, but it hinges on the assumption that the user chooses to model $b_{\theta}(x)$ with a Gaussian process.
 This leaves out a plethora of other nonparametric priors for functions that have been widely popular in the literature, for example Bayesian additive regression trees (BART) \citep{chipman2010bart}, Bayesian multivariate adaptive regression splines \citep{denison1998bayesian}, \add[ac]{Bayesian neural networks \citep{neal2012bayesian}} \note[ab]{\cred ** add a Bayes neural net cite?} etc. Furthermore, these methods have been successfully applied in computer code calibration problems \citep{pratola2016bayesian, higdon2008computer, chakraborty2013spline}.
 Many of these priors have been shown to have optimal theoretical properties along with sufficient computational scalability \citep{rovckova2020posterior, linero2018bayesian}.
 In this article, our aim is to develop a procedure where a user is free to choose any nonparametric prior for $b_{\theta}(x)$ and the procedure automatically takes care of orthogonality constraints discussed above.